 Microsoft On-Demand 20740: Installation, Storage and Compute with Windows Server 2016

 An awareness and understanding of security best practices.

 An understanding of basic Active Directory concepts.

 Basic knowledge of server hardware.

-Prepare and install Nano Server, a Server Core installation, and plan a server upgrade and migration strategy.
+Prepare and install Windows Server and plan a server upgrade and migration strategy.